RSpace/spree-heroku/README.markdown

 >> Spree::Heroku::Config.set(:bucket => 'bucket name')
 >> Spree::Heroku::Config.set(:access_key_id => 'access key')
 >> Spree::Heroku::Config.set(:secret_access_key => 'secret access key')
+>> exit
 heroku restart
 </pre>

 That's it - you're done! :)

+# Troubleshooting

+This extension has been tested with Spree 0.9.1.
+If you have problems using the extension with a newer version of Spree, it could be due to Spree's gem dependencies having changed.
+The gems in the heroku .gems manifest must mach the gems and versions required by Spree.
+This page shows the current dependencies of the newest version of Spree: http://gemcutter.org/gems/spree

 # Thanks to